-- 1. General criteria: All English-language original and review articles in an issue of a candidate journal are considered for abstracting if they concern topics important to the clinical practice of internal medicine, general and family practice, surgery, psychiatry, paediatrics, or obstetrics and gynaecology.
-Access to foreign language journals is provided through the systematic reviews we abstract, especially those in the Cochrane Library, which summarizes articles from over 800 journals in several languages. - 2.
-Criteria for studies of prevention or treatment: random allocation of the participants to the different interventions; outcome measures of known or probable clinical importance for
+- 1. General: All English-language original and review articles in an issue of a candidate journal are considered for abstracting if they concern topics important to the clinical practice of internal medicine, general and family practice, surgery, psychiatry, paediatrics, or obstetrics and gynaecology.
+Access to foreign-language journals is provided through the systematic reviews we abstract, especially those in the Cochrane Library, which summarizes articles from over 800 journals in several languages. - 2.
+Studies of prevention or treatment: random allocation of the participants to the different interventions; outcome measures of known or probable clinical importance for

 - ≥ 80% of the participants who entered the investigation. - 3.
-Criteria for studies of diagnosis: clearly identified comparison groups, ≥ 1 of which is free of the target disorder; either an objective diagnostic standard (e.g., a machineproduced laboratory result) or a contemporary clinical diagnostic standard (e.g., a venogram for deep venous thrombosis) with demonstrably reproducible criteria for any subjectively interpreted component (e.g., report of better-than-chance agreement among interpreters); interpretation of the test without knowledge of the diagnostic standard result; interpretation of the diagnostic standard without knowledge of the test result. - 4.
-Criteria for studies of prognosis: an inception cohort of persons, all initially free of the outcome of interest; follow-up of ≥ 80% of patients until the occurrence of either a major study endpoint or the end of the study. - 5.
-Criteria for studies of causation: a clearly identified comparison group for those at risk for, or having, the outcome of interest (whether from randomised, quasi-randomised, or nonrandomised controlled trials; cohort analytic studies with case-bycase matching or statistical adjustment to create comparable groups; or case-control studies); masking of observers of outcomes to exposures (assumed to be met if the outcome is objective [e.g., all-cause mortality or an objective test]); observers of exposures masked to outcomes for case-control studies OR masking of subjects to exposure for all other study designs. - 6.
-Criteria for studies of quality improvement and continuing education: random allocation of participants or units to comparison groups; follow-up of ≥ 80% of participants; outcome measures of known or probable clinical or educational importance. - 7.
-Criteria for studies of the economics of health care programs or interventions: The economic question must compare alternative courses of action; the alternative diagnostic or therapeutic services or quality improve-
+Studies of diagnosis: clearly identified comparison groups, ≥ 1 of which is free of the target disorder; either an objective diagnostic standard (e.g., a machine-produced laboratory result) or a contemporary clinical diagnostic standard (e.g., a venogram for deep venous thrombosis) with demonstrably reproducible criteria for any subjectively interpreted component (e.g., report of better-than-chance agreement among interpreters); interpretation of the test without knowledge of the diagnostic standard result; interpretation of the diagnostic standard without knowledge of the test result. - 4.
+Studies of prognosis: an inception cohort of persons, all initially free of the outcome of interest; follow-up of ≥ 80% of patients until the occurrence of either a major study end point or the end of the study. - 5.
+Studies of causation: a clearly identified comparison group for those at risk for, or having, the outcome of interest (whether from randomised, quasi-randomised, or nonrandomised controlled trials; cohort analytic studies with case-by-case matching or statistical adjustment to create comparable groups; or case-control studies); masking of observers of outcomes to exposures (assumed to be met if the outcome is objective [e.g., all-cause mortality or an objective test]); observers of exposures masked to outcomes for case-control studies OR masking of subjects to exposure for all other study designs. - 6.
+Studies of quality improvement and continuing education: random allocation of participants or units to comparison groups; follow-up of ≥80% of participants; outcome measures of known or probable clinical or educational importance. - 7.
+Studies of the economics of health care programs or interventions: The economic question must compare alternative courses of action; the alternative diagnostic or therapeutic services or quality improvement strategies must be compared on the basis of both the outcomes they produce (effectiveness) and the resources they consume

-- ment strategies must be compared on the basis of both the outcomes they produce (effectiveness) and the resources they consume (costs); evidence of effectiveness must come from a study (or studies) that meets criteria for diagnosis, treatment, quality assurance, or review articles; results should be presented in terms of the incremental or additional costs and outcomes incurred and realised by one intervention over another; and a sensitivity analysis should be done. - 8.
-Criteria for systematic reviews: The clinical topic being reviewed must be clearly stated; there must be a description of how the evidence on this topic was tracked down, from what sources, and with what inclusion and exclusion criteria; and ≥ I article included in the review must meet the above-noted criteria for treatment, diagnosis, prognosis, causation, quality improvement, or the economics of health care programs.
+- (costs); evidence of effectiveness must come from a study (or studies) that meets criteria for diagnosis, treatment quality assurance, or review articles results should be presented in terme of the incremental or additional costs and outcomes incurred and realised by one intervention over another; and sensitivity analysis should be done. - 8.
+Clinical prediction guides: The guide must be generated in 1 set of patients (training set) and validate in an independent set of patients (tes set), and must also meet the above & noted criteria for treatment, diagno₩ sis, prognosis, or causation. - 9.
+Systematic reviews: The clinical topi being reviewed must be clearly stated there must be a description of how the evidence on this topic was tracked down, from what sources, and with what inclusion and exclusion criteria. and ≥ I article included in the review. must meet the above-noted criteria for treatment, diagnosis, prognosis, cau-€ sation, quality improvement, or the economics of health care programs.